 Third Party Services

-Listed below are commercial services that may assist the applicant in completing the application for licensure.
+Listed below are commercial services that may assist you in completing the application for licensure.
 The Board does not mandate any of the services listed below.
-This information is being provided only as a convenience to the applicant.
+This information is being provided only as a convenience to you.

-The applicant is personally responsible for all information disclosed on their application, including any responses that may have been completed on their behalf by others.
-An application may be denied based upon omission, falsification, or misrepresentation of any item or response on the application or any attachment.
-The Board considers omission, falsification, or misrepresentation of any item or response on the application or any attachment to be a serious breach of professional conduct.
+As an applicant, you are personally responsible for all information disclosed on the application, including any responses that may have been completed on your behalf or information provided to you by others.
+The Board may deny your application based upon omission, falsification, or misrepresentation of any item or response on the application or any attachment.
+The Board considers violations of an ethical nature to be a serious breach of professional conduct.

 Direct Online Certification Submission (DOCS) Web Portal

 Direct Online Certification Submission (DOCS): The Board’s DOCS portal allows medical schools and postgraduate training programs to electronically submit primary source verification documents securely and efficiently to the Board for a license application.
 Medical schools or postgraduate training programs must be registered to utilize the portal.
 If the applicant’s medical school or training program is not currently registered with DOCS, they may obtain a registration form on the Board’s website.
 Applicants may not submit documents to the Board through DOCS; only medical schools and postgraduate training programs may utilize DOCS.